 lation and mechanism within their immediate situation and environments, often undergoing several trans-

 An administrative organization is a N persons configuration, grouping under one head people, informa-

 tion, materials and money as collective driving force with mental, psychological and physical functions.

 Most motivations seek in expressions support of operational, administrative means.
 They augment men-

-coordination, diversification, reform and regeneration to perpetuate themselves.
+tion, mobilization, integration, coordination, reorganization and regeneration to perpetuate themselves.

 Most motivations seek in expressions support of operational, technical tools.
-They augment mental-physical
+They augment mental-phy-

 They assist social and technical tasks to execute material factors of goal attainment.